anuraagpolisetty/ADS-Dashboard/README.md

 * Using the dashboard [Tabitha your video goes here]
 * Submitting a survey and viewing the results: [Survey walk-through](https://youtu.be/3fNGA_zPH_Q)

-## Getting the information
+## Downloading app files
 To get the files on to your computer, you need to clone our repository.
 Here is a good step-by-step process of how to get this loaded to your desktop:

 * https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop

 ## Download the necessary programs
-If you decide to add or remove any Senior Centers, you will need to download R and RStudio.
+If you decide to add or remove any Senior Centers, you will need to download R and RStudio and modify the code.
 Download R for Windows [here](https://cran.r-project.org/bin/windows/base/) *OR* R for MacOS [here](https://cran.r-project.org/bin/macosx/).

 Download Rstudio [here](https://rstudio.com/products/rstudio/download/) and download the free version.
 This is what you can use to easily open up R files.